How to save money without even noticing

 A wee bonus!

 Plum also pays a generous £25 for every 3 friends who sign up on your recommendation.
-Chip will pay an even more generous £10 per person for everyone who signs up using your code.
-My code is JNLTLF and it is available until 13th October only.
+Chip will give you 1% interest on your savings for everyone who signs up using your code, up to a maximum of 5%.
+My code is JNLTLF, if you would like to give me a wee savings bonus.

 In conclusion, I really love both Chip and Plum, because they offer an easy way to save money without even noticing.
 If you want to make saving money seem fun, then try them both out – you have nothing to lose.